docker/docs/_includes/ee-linux-install-reuse.md

     $ sudo systemctl start docker
     ```

-4. Verify that Docker EE is installed correctly by running the `hello-world`
+4. Verify that Docker Engine - Enterprise is installed correctly by running the `hello-world`
     image.
 This command downloads a test image, runs it in a container, prints
     an informational message, and exits: